Interested in working with me as a travel/food writer and blogger?

 Here’s the headline:

-I quit my TV producing job of 9 years at ABC7 in Chicago to travel around the world for a year. for fifteen months. for about two and a half years.
+I quit my TV producing job of 9 years at ABC7 in Chicago to travel around the world for a year. for fifteen months. for about three years.
 But I digress…it all began long ago…

 I always loved animals.
 At one time or another we had a total of 8 cats growing up.
 Plus my mom had 2 dogs, a horse, and a bunny.
 Quite the menagerie.